git spine

 Compliance Notes

-• No personal data processing beyond license validation (minimal GDPR scope)
+• No personal data processing (out of GDPR scope)

 • No cloud storage of customer data